PedroMDuarte/thesis-hubbard-lda_evap/README.md

 [![DOI](https://zenodo.org/badge/5859/PedroMDuarte/thesis-hubbard-lda_evap.png)](http://dx.doi.org/10.5281/zenodo.11761)

-## LDA solutions for the Hubbard model in a compenated optical lattice
+## LDA solutions for the Hubbard model in a compensated optical lattice

 Here I present code to obtain the LDA profiles of all relevant energyes and thermodynamic quantities in a compensated optical lattice.
 The solution used